whataboutpets/minimal-mistakes/_posts/rabbits/2018-04-06-how-to-litter-train-your-rabbit.md

 As rabbits are diggers, they can kick their litter out of the box.
 In addition, they might back up in the corner so far that they urinate over the edge.
 Getting a box with higher edges or a cover can help to control these problems.

+# Spending Time in the Litter Box

+When starting litter training ideally you want to encourage your rabbit to **spend time in the litter box**.
+This way when your bunny eliminates it will already be in the correct place.

+> A great way to get a rabbit to stay in the tray for a while is by filling it with some fresh hay.

+In a lot of cases, rabbits will even sleep in their litter box.

+# Actively Encouraging Behaviour

+Certainly, in the beginning, it is important that you try to actively encourage good behavior.

+If you spot your rabbit is about to go outside of the litter box, try to avoid this by gently herding her/him back in one of the available boxes.
+You can also verbally praise and offer a treat if the tray is used correctly.

+Always apply positive reinforcement as you don't want the litter box to seem like punishment.

+# Exercise Patience and Persistence

+As with most training **patience and persistence** are key.
+Give your bunny time to develop its litter habits.

+Don't get discouraged too soon, some accidents are likely to happen.
+When they do, make sure to clean up right away as otherwise, you risk that your rabbit starts to associate that spot with going to the toilet.

+> Use a spray bottle filled with white vinegar as this is very effective at removing rabbit urine.

 # Cleaning the Litter Tray

 The litter box should be **cleaned regularly** in order to avoid that your rabbit sits in its own urine.